datacraft-dsc/DEPs/5/README.md

 An Agent should obtain a W3C DID to use as its identity in the data ecosystem.

-An example of a DID on the Ocean Network could be:
+An example of a DID on the that might be resolved on the Convex Network could be:

-`did:op:6064a7d73efef9ff22dbc0a03572763fae0f76e935736b34ed2e1f56aa07bbf5`
+`did:dep:6064a7d73efef9ff22dbc0a03572763fae0f76e935736b34ed2e1f56aa07bbf5`

-The Agent should have a DDO (DID Document) to describe itslf to other parties.
+The Agent should have a DDO (DID Document) to describe itself to other parties.
 This DDO should include:

 - Any service endpoints offered by the Agent according to the DEP Standard APIs (see DEP15)
 - Any public cryptographic keys that the Agent wishes to share (e.g. for verification purposes)